 Making a decision without the judge

 Most couples are able to sort out custody of a pet without having to go to court to do it.
-According to a survey undertaken by the American Academy of Matrimonial Lawyers in Chicago, approximately 30 percent of the attorneys polled said they have seen a decrease in cases involving pet custody within the past three years.
+According to a survey undertaken by the American Academy of Matrimonial Lawyers in Naperville and Joliet, approximately 30 percent of the attorneys polled said they have seen a decrease in cases involving pet custody within the past three years.
 If such a case does get to court, it is usually because it has become a contentious matter.